ikerosales/NLP-Data-Job-Offers/README.md

 As this specific dataset is not usually published by the main job offer platforms such as LinkedIn, Glassdoor, Indeed, and InfoJobs, we initially considered doing some web scraping.
 However, after evaluating this possibility, we found it technically complex and economically costly due to the robust security measures these websites have in place.

 To overcome this, we searched for alternative sources and found multiple specialized datasets publicly available on Kaggle, each containing job postings for different roles within the data and AI field, including Data Scientist, Data Analyst, Data Engineer, and Business Analyst positions.
-After downloading these individual datasets, we discovered that their structures were slightly inconsistent—different columns, some missing values, and even corrupted rows.
+After downloading these individual datasets, we discovered that their structures were slightly inconsistent different columns, some missing values, and even corrupted rows.

 We then conducted a thorough preprocessing step, removing unnecessary columns such as 'Unnamed: 0' and 'index', and addressing displaced rows due to formatting issues.
 After cleaning each dataset individually, we standardized their structure, ensuring each had exactly the same 15 columns.
 Finally, we concatenated all these cleaned datasets into a single comprehensive dataset containing over 12,000 job offers, which gave us a solid and diverse base for further NLP analysis and salary prediction tasks.